Weekly review of Azerbaijan's foreign exchange market

 1.8230

-The official exchange rate of the manat against the ruble has grown by 0.0006 manat.
-The average AZN/RUB rate has reduced by 0.0016 manat and reached 0.0269 manat per ruble.
+The official exchange rate of the manat against the ruble has risen by 0.0024 manat.
+The average AZN/RUB rate has edged up by 0.0011 manat and reached 0.028 manat per ruble.

 |